 We are a holding company incorporated under the laws of the Cayman Islands.
 As a result, the payment and amount of any future dividend will also depend on the availability of dividends received from our subsidiaries.
-PRC laws and regulations require that dividends be paid only out of the profit for the year calculated according to PRC accounting principles which differ in many aspects from the generally accepted accounting principles in other jurisdictions, including IFRS.
-PRC laws also require a foreign-invested enterprise to set aside at least 10% of its after-tax profits, each year to its general reserves or statutory capital reserve fund until the aggregate amount of such reserves reaches 50% of its respective registered capital.
+PRC laws require a foreign-invested enterprise to set aside at least 10% of its after-tax profits, each year to its general reserves or statutory capital reserve fund until the aggregate amount of such reserves reaches 50% of its respective registered capital.
 Distributions from us and our subsidiaries may also become subject to any restrictive covenants in bank credit facilities, convertible bond instruments or other agreements that we or our subsidiaries may enter into in the future.

 Our Board did not declare any dividend to our Shareholders during the Track Record Period, primarily due to concerns of cash preservation for the potential needs in relation to the COVID-19 pandemic.
 Considering the ease of the COVID-19 pandemic since the first quarter of 2023, the robust rebound of our results of operations and the balance of our net current assets, our Board believes it would be beneficial to distribute dividends to our existing Shareholders.
-Therefore, in May 2023, the Board declared a dividend of RMB350 million to our then shareholders, namely Time Sonic, Partners Gourmet and Longjing Memory Limited in respect of our distributable retained profits of our PRC subsidiaries as of December 31, 2022.
-Such dividend will be settled with the cash available at the time of settlement prior to the completion of the [REDACTED].
-We do not intend to take out extra bank borrowings for the purpose of dividend settlement.
-As of April 30, 2024, we had cash and cash equivalent of RMB519.4 million, and we expect to continuously record net cash inflows from operating activities going forward.
-Therefore, we believe that we will be able to maintain sufficient funds to meet our working capital requirements and debt obligations after we settle such dividend.
+Therefore, in May 2023, the Board declared a dividend of RMB350 million to our then Shareholders, namely Time Sonic, Partners Gourmet and Longjing Memory Limited in respect of our distributable retained profits of our PRC subsidiaries as of December 31, 2022.
+We had settled such dividend with the cash available at hand in June 2024.